 We are a group of Island Bay families focused on strengthening Tikanga Māori - in the lives of children and ourselves; within the school and within the community.

-We do this through whakawhanaungatanga – building community and honouring people where they are, who they are, what they are.
+Our purpose is through whakawhanaungatanga, we build community and honour people where they are, for who they are and for what they are.

 We focus our energies on 4 core events through the school year:

 Noho marae (towards the end of the year), and